Karthik-CT/clevertap-unity-integration/README.md

 # CleverTap Unity SDK Integration

-This is a example of CleverTap Android SDK Application.
+This is a example of CleverTap Unity SDK Application.